Automated fingerprint file (FAED)

 Who shall I contact

-The presiding judge shall accept or refuse your request within a period of 3 months from the date of receipt of your request.
+The decision shall be taken within 3 months from the date of receipt of your request.

 You are notified of the decision by mail RAR: titleContent.

-In case of refusal, you can appeal by a appeal in cassation only if the decision does not comply with certain formal conditions.
+In case of refusal, you can appeal by a appeal in cassation only if the decision does not comply with certain legal conditions.